rotexsoft/slim-skeleton-mvc-app/README.md

 * Make sure you have composer installed and then run
 > `composer install`
 * Rename /public/index-dist.php to /public/index.php
+* Change the permission on the *logs* folder.
+Make it writable by the web-server process.
 * Browse to the public folder via your browser (eg. http://localhost/cfs-slim-skeleton-app/public/).
 You should see a default page.

 ## Configuration